InterfaceTT/SQLAzureClass/Module 2/Lab 1/README.md

-# Lab 1 - Create a VM with SQL Server
+# Lab 1 - Provision a VM with SQL Server

 Create a VM using an image preconfigured with Windows Server and SQL Server